User Testing vs. Usability Testing: What are the Differences?

 User Testing vs. Usability Testing 08

-1. Basis: Who, What, Where, When and How Testing.
+1. Basis: Who, What, Where, When, and How Tested?

-4. Possible scenarios and questions to ask.
+4. Potential situations and some questions to probe.

 Testing Tip #2: Methods